sandervanteinde/i18n-manager/README.md

 This extension gives you a webview that monitors all your i18n tags in your application.
 You can access this webview by opening the command `>Open i18n manager`

+## Fixers
+The i18n-manager also includes auto-fixers.
+These fixers can be accessed through the i18n manager as described above.

+The fixers can automatically replace i18n content on your page with new content so that it is uniform across your application.

+**NOTICE:** Always check after running a fixer if it has given you the wanted result.
+The files are not saved and opened for you to validate.
+You have to save the files yourself after you validated it.
+My recommendation is to run some kind of source control so you can always roll back.

 ## Known Issues

 - Does not work with i18n attributes that do not have an identifier